Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     *Shining armour of crimson plates form all over you, transforming you into the executor of justice.
 Those who obstruct Judgement shall be stricken down with impunity.*

-    **Smite of Conviction:** You gain the abilty to make melee spell attack with the range of 5 ft. with [Cosmic Flare].
+    **Fist of Conviction:** You gain the abilty to make melee spell attack with the range of 5 ft. with [Cosmic Flare].
 Make separate Attack for each projectile, dealing :dmg-radiant: **Radiant** damage equal to 1d10 + your Wisdom Modifier damage on hit.

     **Leviathan Queller:** Armour constructed from cosmic energies materialise on you, enpowering you to mete out judgement upon the guilty.
 So long as you are not wearing medium or heavy armour or wielding a shield, you have the following benefits: